justicephysics/humanos2.0/canal-dogma.md

 ### In Education
 - **Old Dogma:** JEE, Gaokao, SAT — brutal filters that ration opportunity.
-- **New Architecture:** The Virtual Nalanda — a free, global, open‑source campus where any curious mind can learn, contribute, and earn credentials through real‑world projects, not exams.
+- **New Architecture:** The Justice Physics Nalanda — a free, global, open‑source campus where any curious mind can learn, contribute, and earn credentials through real‑world projects, not exams.

 ### In Economy
 - **Old Dogma:** Concentrate wealth at the top; let the bottom borrow to survive.